brown-bnc/xnat-tools/docs/code_standards.md

 When working on xnat-tools, we using a flow a simple flow based on following rules:

-1. Use topic/feature branches, no direct commits on master.
+1. Use topic/feature branches, no direct commits on main.
-2. Perform tests and code reviews before merges into master, not afterwards.
+2. Perform tests and code reviews before merges into main, not afterwards.
-3. Everyone starts from master, and targets master.
+3. Everyone starts from main, and targets main.
 4. Commit messages reflect intent.

 ### Branches

-* `master` is the default branch and where releases are made off.
+* `main` is the default branch and where releases are made off.
 This branch should be in clean/working conditions at all times.
 This branch is protected and can only be merged from Pull Requests for topic branches
 * topic branches are created for new features, fixes, or really any changes

 ### Comment styles